ED raids Razorpay, Paytm, Cashfree in Chinese loan app PMLA case | Law-Order

 - India

-The Enforcement Directorate Saturday said it conducted raids at six premises of online payment gateways such as Razorpay, Paytm and Cashfree in Bengaluru over alleged irregularities in instant app-based loans ''controlled'' by Chinese persons.
+The Enforcement Directorate on Saturday said it conducted raids at premises of online payment gateways such as Razorpay, Paytm and Cashfree in Bengaluru as part of a money laundering case against some instant app-based loan dishing entities ''controlled'' by Chinese persons.

 The searches that started Friday as part of an ongoing probe are still underway, the agency said this evening.

-The federal probe agency also said that during the raids, it has seized Rs 17-crore worth funds kept in ''merchant IDs and bank accounts of these Chinese persons-controlled entities''.
-Razorpay and Cashfree responded saying they were cooperating with the federal agency while Paytm declined to comment.
+The federal probe agency also said that during the raids, it seized Rs 17 crore worth of funds kept in ''merchant IDs and bank accounts of these Chinese persons-controlled entities''.
+The three companies responded by saying they were cooperating with the federal agency.

+A Paytm spokesperson said they were ''supporting law enforcement agencies, who are investigating a specific set of merchants.'' ''The authorities reached out to us with directions to provide certain information about these merchants under scrutiny, to which we promptly responded.
+We continue to cooperate with the authorities and remain fully compliant,'' Paytm said.

-''Some of our merchants were being investigated by law enforcement about a year-and-a-half back.
-As part of the ongoing investigation, the authorities requested additional information to help with the investigation,'' a Razorpay spokesperson said.
+Razorpay said some of their merchants were being ''investigated by law enforcement about a year-and-a-half back.
+As part of the ongoing investigation, the authorities requested additional information to help with the investigation.'' ''We have fully cooperated and shared KYC and other details.
+The authorities were satisfied by our due diligence process,'' the spokesperson said.

 It said the ''premises of Razorpay Pvt Ltd, Cashfree Payments, Paytm Payment Services Ltd and entities controlled/operated by Chinese persons are covered in the search operation''.